kevinfrei/rollercoaster/README.md

 ### TODO:

-* Add Redux so that the whole thing actually works properly with state.
+* Get Redux to update the graph as functions are edited
 * Animate the coaster (rather than just drawing the discrete time locations).
-* Add data entry for the functions.
 * Do something better (**safer**) than using `eval()` to calculate the functions?
 Probably do some validation of the AST and then produce the JS function to be executed.